What's Included

 Other sites we aim to visit in Doubtful Bay include the mighty Steep Island and Ruby Falls at Red Cone Creek.

-The Horizontal Falls are one of the Kimberley’s biggest attr ...
+The Horizontal Falls are one of the Kimberley’s bigg ...

 The Horizontal Falls are one of the Kimberley’s biggest attractions and are a result of the mammoth 11m tides the Kimberley is renowned for.
 Naturalist David Attenborough described the Horizontal Falls as ‘one of the greatest natural wonders of the world.’